jesus-333/Variational-Autoencoder-for-EEG-analysis/library/README/README_training.md

 ```

 Note that we already provide files with functions that return complete config dictionary for dataset, train and model.
 You could simply call this functions without having to write the entire parameter dictionaries by yourself.
-Also if you need to change parameters you could simply modify these functions.
+If you need to change parameters you could simply use these functions to get a full dictionary and modify only the parameter(s) you need.

 Here, there is an example of training using the config functions:
 ```python